openweb-nl/kafka-graphql-examples/README.md

 # Apache Kafka with GraphQL examples

 This project is all about experimenting with Kafka and GraphQL.
+The frontend is deployed [here](https://graphql.gklijs.tech/results/linger-ms-config/average-latency) not working live backend but dus contain some results..

 [![Build Status](https://travis-ci.com/openweb-nl/open-bank-mark.svg?branch=master)](https://travis-ci.com/openweb-nl/open-bank-mark)